32 Questions to Ask When Renting an Apartment: The Ultimate Checklist

 Are there plans to update or improve the property?If the building is under construction, or if there are plans to make improvements to the property in the near future, you must consider how that is going to affect you if you work at home, or if you are sensitive to noise.
 Also, some renovations for older buildings require that balconies are closed, as well as pools and amenities, for a certain period of time.
 Although living in a renovated building and/or unit can make life easier and more pleasant, it also could mean that the landlord is planning to raise the rent soon.
 So find out what the renovation project may mean to you as far as your living expenses.

-How much notice must the landlord give me if they’re cancelling my lease?This will also be determined in your lease.
+How much notice must the landlord give me if they're cancelling my lease or need early termination?This will also be determined in your lease.
 In Florida, there are laws that clearly define under what circumstances a landlord can terminate a lease depending on the lease term in place, and if so, when they must provide you with notice.
 For example, if you are in 12-month lease, the landlord may terminate your lease with 60-days notice.
 You can read more about specific tenancy laws for Florida here.
 If you are in another state, be sure to check your state laws.

-What is the penalty for breaking my lease?In Miami, most leases that real estate agents use come with an automatic lease cancellation addendum that typically charges the equivalent of two months’ worth of rent for breaking the lease.
-However in the end that may negotiable, as is any other lease term, especially depending on the market.
+What is the penalty for breaking my lease?
+Or need a month-to-month lease?In Miami, most leases that real estate agents use come with an automatic lease cancellation addendum that typically charges the equivalent of two months' worth of rent for breaking the lease.
+However, in the end that may negotiable, as is any other lease term, especially depending on the market.
 If you are a service member and are being restationed or have a change or orders, you may terminate your lease without penalty with 30 days notice.
+In Florida, most leases state that after the initial 12-month term, tenants can have a month-to-month lease with the same basic terms.
+It's also best to discuss these issues with the leasing agent, property manager or owner, however.

 Can I sublet my apartment?
 What about Airbnb?This is something that may vary a lot, depending on the area you are living in, as well as the type of building that the unit is in.
 In Miami, subleases are not common and many buildings prohibit subleases as well as Airbnb rentals, especially by the tenant.
 If you plan to rent out your apartment at some point, make sure you know your landlord's policy on this so you're not breaking your lease or violating any building rules.